ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/macros/sfdc/macros.md

 {% enddocs %}

 {% docs sfdc_account_fields%}
 This macro stores all of the shared logic between the live and snapshot crm account models.
+It takes two values for the model_type variable ('snapshot', 'base') to create either the snapshot or live view of a model from the `source` models.
 {% enddocs %}

 {% docs sfdc_deal_size %}